All Episodes

 We see what has happened to Europe.

-We see that even Great Britain is not immune to this with their eighty-eight Sharia courts and all the accommodation in France and Germany and and elsewhere, there's been a a major price in Belgium and Sweden and and everywhere in between.
+We see that even Great Britain is not immune to this with their 88 Sharia courts and all the accommodation in France and Germany and elsewhere.

-You think this is by design.
+You think this is by design?

-Well, it it is by design.
+Well, it is by design.

-I mean, it's absurd on it on its face.
+I mean, it's absurd on its face.

 And we see that Europe is changing.

-Like nothing happens for decades and decades happen in a day.
+Like nothing happens for decades, and decades happen in a day.

-You have Sweden segregating their swimming pools for uh only men and only women uh because of all the sexual attacks, and of course because Muslim women want to swim, they want to swim alone.
+You have Sweden segregating their swimming pools for only men and only women because of all the sexual attacks.

-I mean this is Sharia law, this is Islamic law, and they are enforcing it.
+This is Islamic law, and they are enforcing it.

 Everywhere Western law and Islamic law conflict, it is Western law that must give way.

-Um isn't there an inherent constitutional conflict with Sharia and an American constitutional law?
+Isn't there an inherent constitutional conflict with Sharia and an American constitutional law?

 Absolutely.

-Well, we we're seeing that in America.
+Well, we're seeing that in America.

 There are Sharia courts in Texas.

-The that ability that we once had during the last great wave of immigration, and and while there is some, I agree with you, there's some inherent incompatibility um in some with with American culture and and radical Islam, um, in the past some so well, I think some people are coming from the Middle East to get away from that fundamentalism, but others um you know see it as a war on Western.
+In the past, some well, I think some people are coming from the Middle East to get away from that fundamentalism, but others see it as a war on Western.

-How do you determine the difference though?
+How do you determine the difference, though?

 Yes.